jonathanpotter/k8s-mini-lab/bonus-material.md

 You'll create the Service object first.
 Review the `service.yaml` manifest file.

-Again, in the `metadata` section, edit the Service's `name` value and the `app` label value to something unique by replacing `glits` with your CDSID.
+Again, in the `metadata` section, edit the Service's `name` value and the `app` label value to something unique by replacing `lab` with your ID.
 For example, I use `name: jpotte46-service` and `jpotte46-app`.
-Also, in the `spec` section, edit the value of `selector.app` by replacing `glits` with your CDSID.
+Also, in the `spec` section, edit the value of `selector.app` by replacing `lab` with your ID.

 Note the value of `selector.app` should equal the value of your Pods' `app` label.
 Configuring the selector this way will associate this Service with those Pods.
 Inbound traffic to this Service will be forwarded to associated Pods. **Save the file.**